AnOvramenko/RN_GuessMyNumber/README.md

 ## Features

 - Random number generation
-- User input for guesses
+- User sets a secret number for the phone to guess
 - Feedback on guesses (higher/lower)
 - Game reset functionality